bostonrb/project-night/views/index.markdown

 ## when
 ### June Something

-We seriously shouldn't be using this for scheduling infomation, but this should make it pretty clear how this works.
+We seriously shouldn't be using this for scheduling information, but this should make it pretty clear how this works.

 ```ruby